astronomer/astro-docs/enterprise/v0.16/03_install/01_aws/01_install-aws-standard.md

 > **Note:** If you are using Amazon SES, your URL will look like the following:
 `smtpUrl: smtp://USERNAME:PW@HOST/?requireTLS=true`.
 If there are `/` or other escape characters in your username or password, you may need to [URL encode](https://www.urlencoder.org/) those characters.

+Information on other auth systems can be found [here](/docs/enterprise/v0.16/manage-astronomer/integrate-auth-system/).
 For more insight into how you might be able to customize Astronomer for your team, refer to step 12 at the bottom of this guide.

 ## 7. Install Astronomer